kasbress/QPCTL_Project/README.md

 Contains R scripts used to produce key panels for the scRNAseq figure.

 bulkRNA_analysis:
-Contains R scripts used to produce the panels for the bulkRNAseq figures
+Contains R scripts used to produce the panels for the bulkRNAseq figures.

+flow_data_analysis:
+Contains R scripts used to perform the unbiased clustering analysis of the flow-cytometric data.